Attending the Conference On-site

 Online Sessions and Session Chairs

-All session chairs will receive a certificate and be credited in the conference programme.
+All session chairs will receive a certificate following the conference via email and will be credited in the conference programme.

 Please take a look at our Session Chair Guidelines for details of what is required.